louking/tm-csv-connector/web/docs/source/users-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * see :ref:`tmtility operation` to fix bib number or time problems
-* results are not sent to RaceDay Scoring until they have been confirmed in **tmtility**, so if all the confirmed results are correct, there is no need for any additional action in RaceDay Scoring
+* results are not sent to the csv file which RaceDay Scoring reads until they have been confirmed in **tmtility**, so if all the confirmed results are correct, there is no need for any additional action in RaceDay Scoring
 * if any results which had been previously confirmed are subsequently edited in **tmtility**, the Time Machine stream needs to be replayed after removing any affected Raw Reads